aau-cns/mars_lib/README.md

 ### Dependencies

-MaRS has three dependencies which are automatically downloaded and linked against:
+MaRS has four dependencies which are automatically downloaded and linked against:

 - Eigen
 - yaml-cpp
 - G-Test
+- Boost

 Thus, no dependencies need to be installed by hand.